How many hours of continuing education are required for CCHP recertification?

 What is a contact hour?

-A contact hour is a measure of the time spent participating in a continuing education activity.
+A contact hour is the amount of time spent participating in a continuing education activity.
 If you attend an in-service from 1 p.m. to 5 p.m., you earn 4 contact hours of continuing education toward recertification.

 Do the continuing education activities need to take place during a specific time period?

 Yes.
 The 18 hours must be obtained during the one-year certification period that is expiring.
-For example, if your certificate is dated January 1, 2013, to December 31, 2013, you must obtain at least 18 hours of continuing education between January 1 and December 31, 2013, in order to renew your certification in 2014.
+For example, if your certificate is dated January 1, 2016, to December 31, 2016, you must obtain at least 18 hours of continuing education between January 1, 2016, and December 31, 2016, in order to renew your certification for 2017.

 Do I need formally approved CEUs or CMEs?

-No. Many valuable continuing education activities are conducted without formal CEUs or CMEs; for example, attending an in-service, writing an article for publication or presenting an educational program at a regional meeting.
+No. Many valuable continuing education activities are conducted without formal CEUs or CMEs—for example, attending an in-service, writing an article for publication or presenting an educational program at a regional meeting.
+Time spent serving as a peer reviewer for the Journal of Correctional Health Care and other journals also counts.
+(Click here for information on becoming a JCHC peer reviewer.)

 May I use continuing education credits earned from self-learning programs?